smthemex/ComfyUI_Personalize_Anything/README.md

 [Personalize Anything](https://github.com/fenghora/personalize-anything) for Free with Diffusion Transformer,use it in comfyUI with wrapper mode

 # Update
-* scene_composition has bug now，scene_composition 目前有bug 没用效果
+* scene_composition has bug now，scene_composition 目前有bug 没效果

 # 1. Installation